 Healthy Pet Topics

 Our team at La Crosse Veterinary Clinic wants to help keep your pet friends healthy throughout their entire lives.
 We know you have questions about health-related topics, such as diet, disease and parasite prevention, and household concerns, so we have created this page to address some of those concerns.
 If you have additional questions, feel free to Contact Us before your pet’s next visit.
-Click on the topics below to learn more about each topic.
+Check out the topics below to learn more about each topic.

 The changes in weather can be fun, but they can also create potential risks and challenges to pets.
 Below are some seasonal tips to help keep your pet safe and happy throughout the year.